Janetfanatic/linear_regression_salary/README.md

 ### Combination (Over and Under) Sampling
 #### Precision in finding likely low risk is high and finding likely high risk is low.
 Sensitivity in finding true high risk is high at 70% and low risk at 57% .
 F1 score low for high risk and high for low risk, with pronounced imbalance.
 Balance accuracy score may seem high but it is lower than what is suggested.

+### Recommendation
-### Based on my interpretation of the results, I would recommend use of Combination (Over and Under) Sampling.
+#### Based on my interpretation of the results, I would recommend use of Combination (Over and Under) Sampling.
 I have chossen this analysis due to its high precision in identifying low risk and Moderate Seneitivity in finding High risk.